FREDVUNI/node-shop/README.md

 # Note
 After cloning the app, run npm install to install all the packages in package.json

-Create .env file at root level and to add environment varaibles
+Create .env file at root level and add environment variables